kyma-project/community/guidelines/templates/resources/chart_README.md

 ## Details

 > Provide detailed information about the chart's functionality.
+For example, add a further description, an installation or configuration guide, operating instructions, or examples.
 Add subsections (H3) for better readability.

 ## Troubleshooting